TRIUMF-Capstone2022/richai/final_report/analysis/data.md

 ### Additional Steps

 There were two additional preprocessing steps: removing the bias in the ring center and conversion of the hits data into a point cloud.
-The former was completed by subtracting the global mean X and Y positions from every photon hit, and is shown in `App.
+The former was completed by subtracting the global mean X and Y positions from every photon hit, and is shown in {ref}`App.
 2.1.2 <appendix:datagen:ringbias>`.
-The latter process, descibed in `App.
+The latter process, descibed in {ref}`App.
 2.1.3 <appendix:datagen:cloud>` involved adding a third dimension of time to the photon hit scatters.